sysC0D/ios-assets-generator/README.md

 ## Usage

-`Default-Input.png` and `Icon-Input.png` contain the initial graphics for the launch image and icons respectively.
+`Default-Input-Landscape.png` & `Default-Input-Portrait.png`  & `Icon-Input.png` contain the initial graphics for the launch image and icons respectively.

 From Terminal run:

-`./CreateiOSLaunchImages.sh`
+`./CreateiOSLaunchImages.sh -l Default-Input-Landscape.png -p Default-Input-Portrait.png`

 and